learning-zone/javascript-basics/README.md

 #### Q. ***What is an arguments object?***

 The arguments object is an Array-like object accessible inside functions that contains the values of the arguments passed to that function.
-For example, let's see how to use arguments object inside sum function,
+For example, let us see how to use arguments object inside sum function,

 ```javascript
 function sum() {
     var total = 0;